Top UK Immigration Lawyers with Over 5000 Successful Applications

 Frequently Asked Questions

-• Will the higher minimum salary threshold apply to those already on the Skilled Worker visa? – No, those already here as Skilled Workers will not be subject to the new salary threshold when they change employment, extend their visa or make a settlement application.
+• Will the higher minimum salary threshold apply to those already on the Skilled Worker visa? – No, those already here on Skilled Worker visa will not be subject to the new salary threshold when they change employment, extend their visa or make a settlement application.

 • Will spouse visa extensions be subject to the new threshold? – No, it will only apply to first-time applicants.